akacarlyann/mapboxgl-jupyter/docs/utils.md

 ## create_numeric_stops
-Convert a Python list of a data domain (such as `[0, 1, 5, 100, 10000]`) into a generic numeric ramp between a minimum and maximum value, as in for a heatmap, choropleth 3-D extrusions, etc.
+Convert a Python list of a data domain (such as `[0, 1, 5, 100, 10000]`) into a generic numeric ramp between a minimum and maximum value, as in for a radius ramp, heatmap weight ramp, choropleth 3-D extrusions, etc.

 ### Params
 **create_numeric_stops**(_breaks, min_value, max_value_)